saerx/access-toolkit/src/pages/workplaces.md

-### Slow Production, Support Workers and Manageable Workloads:
+### Slow Production, Support Workers and Manageable Workloads

 Workplaces can often be inaccessible in how much work is expected of workers, the pace of production schedules and the lack of support staff.
 In creating more accessible workplaces, there are a number of policies that can be implemented to make work more manageable and accessible.